© Crown copyright 2017

 - there has been a steady decline in the number of excess winter deaths since 1950 but the downward trend has plateaued in recent years

-- the most recent excess mortality data is available for 2015 to 2016, when there was an estimated 24,300 excess winter deaths
+- the most recent excess mortality data is available for 2015 to 2016, when there were an estimated 24,300 excess winter deaths

 See the full data source: ONS Excess winter mortality in England and Wales